zuni-lab/zuni-sun-id/README.md

-# ZUNI DAPP TEMPLATE
+# ZUNI SUN ID

-> This repo helps you start the dapp faster.
+> This the monorepo for SUNID project

 # Overview